elchs/LetoDBf/Readme.txt

       7.1 Connection management functions

  Below is a full ( at least, for the moment I write it ) list of functions, available for using in client applications with RDD LETO linked.

+ In these functions <cAddress> means the IP-address in format: "//IP:port/".
+ The ":port" part got now optional, if not given it will use ":2812" as default.

       LETO_CONNECT( cAddress, [ cUserName ], [ cPassword ],
                     [ nTimeOut ], [ nBufRefreshTime ], [ lZombieCheck ] )